-Katherine started her research career in the R&D department of the children's charity Barnardos.
-In 2001 she moved to the Child Health Research and Policy Unit at City, University of London, to work on a range of primary and secondary studies exploring the implementation of long-term care and preventative health provision for children and their families.
-In 2008 she spent a year as a lecturer on the Sociology of Childhood and Children's Rights MA at Institute of Education (University of London).
+She started her research career in the R&D department of the children's charity Barnardos.
+In 2001 she moved to the Child Health Research and Policy Unit at City, University of London to work on a range of primary and secondary studies on the implementation of long-term care and public health provision for children, young people and their families.
+In 2008 she spent a year as a lecturer on the Sociology of Childhood and Children's Rights MA at Institute of Education (University of London) and then returned to City, University of London, to take up her current lectureship.

 - PhD Health services research, City, University of London, United Kingdom